PatrickSt1991/Samsung-Jellyfin-Installer/README.md

 ---

-### 4. Enter Your TV’s IP Address
+### 4. Choose Your TV

 ![Fill in the IP address](https://github.com/user-attachments/assets/740cb166-b77d-4991-90a7-f6fcd09cc840)
-_Provide the IP address of your Samsung Smart TV._
+_Choose the IP address of your Samsung Smart TV from the list._

 ---